rgunczer/mineraider/README.md

 # mineraider
 Published Match 3 Game on Android

-Classsical Match 3 Game written in Java using OpenGL and Box2D phyisics
+Simple Match 3 Game written in Java using OpenGL|ES 2.0 and Box2D phyisics